saunlani/typescript-shop/readme.txt

 8.)
 As a means of convenience, a Postman JSON file containing example route usage has been provided in /postman: "ts-shop-db.postman_collection.json"
 9.)
 Use the provided Postman file to explore the functionality of the app.

+*** Alternatively, Docker can be installed and used with this application. docker-compose.yml has been provided for a dev instance.  simply run "make up" and docker will compose the application.

 Some potential additions for consideration:
 - uuid's instead of id's.